 Australian and Canadian military forces fought side-by-side in the Sudan War, Boer War, both World Wars, the Korean War, the 1990-91 Gulf War and Afghanistan.
 They have also cooperated on peacekeeping operations, including Canada's contribution of over 600 troops to the Australian-led mission in Timor-Leste (East Timor) in 1999.
 Australia and Canada were among the first countries to join the global coalition against terrorism, and both countries committed military and development resources to stabilise and help rebuild Afghanistan and Iraq.
 Australia and Canada work closely to counter potential global terrorist threats through technical cooperation, information-sharing, exchanges of personnel and joint training.

 Today, both countries face comparable public policy challenges in areas such as health, transport, indigenous issues, regional development, and managing the effects of the global economic crisis.
-The Canada-Australia Public Policy Initiative (CAPPI), launched by Prime Ministers Howard and Harper, brings together Australian and Canadian departmental secretaries biennially for wide-ranging public policy discussions.
+The Canada-Australia Public Policy Initiative (CAPPI), launched by Prime Ministers Howard and Harper in 2007, brings together Australian and Canadian senior officials biennially for wide-ranging public policy discussions.
 The next meeting will be held in Canada in 2015.
 At any time there are a number of public servants placed in Australian and Canadian ministries on exchange.

 Canada has a low population density and a vast wealth of natural resources.
-The Canadian economy is the 11th biggest economy in the world by GDP (according to the 2013 International Monetary Fund (IMF) figures).
+The Canadian economy is the 11th biggest economy in the world by GDP (according to the International Monetary Fund's World Economic Outlook, October 2014 database).
 Australia was ranked 12th.
 It is highly integrated with the US economy, with each being the other's major trading partner.
-Canada has retained its ranking as the 14th most competitive nation economically among 148 countries ranked by the World Economic Forum (in the 2013-2014 WEF Global Competitiveness Report).
-The report said “Canada's efficient goods, labour and financial markets, excellent infrastructure, and well-functioning, transparent institutions helped the country hold on to its relatively high ranking…”.
+Canada has retained its ranking as the 15th most competitive nation economically among 144 countries ranked by the World Economic Forum (in the 2014-2015 WEF Global Competitiveness Report).

-Canada is Australia's 22nd largest merchandise trading partner, with two-way trade amounting to A$3.4 billion in 2013 - A$2.0 billion in imports to Australia and A$1.4 billion in exports to Canada.
-Top performing exports in 2013 included alcoholic beverages (mainly wine), non-ferrous waste and scrap and lead, zinc ores and beef.
+Canada is Australia's 22nd-largest merchandise trading partner, with two-way trade amounting to A$3.3 billion in 2013 - A$1.9 billion in imports to Australia and A$1.3 billion in exports to Canada.
+Top performing exports in 2013 included alcoholic beverages, non-ferrous waste and scrap, other ores and concentrates and beef.
 Companies exporting to Canada include food processors; major wine producers; consumer products retailers; packaging; software; financial services and processing; energy and mining services and equipment; and major universities.
 The top three merchandise imports from Canada in 2013 were railway vehicles, medicaments and sulphur and iron pyrites.
-Total services trade was valued at around A$1.7 billion in 2012-2013, with Australia exporting A$736 million in services to Canada in that year.
+Total services trade was valued at around A$1.8 billion in 2013, with Australia exporting A$805 million in services to Canada in that year.
 Though Canada's trade regime is generally liberal and transparent, tariff peaks and other distorting trade mechanisms apply to domestically sensitive agricultural sectors such as dairy and poultry.
 Tariff rates can be found on the APEC Tariff Database.

 Investment ties between Australia and Canada are substantial and Canada offers a stable investment environment for Australian business.
-Australian investment in Canada was valued at A$53.7 billion in 2013, with over 80 Australian companies operating in Canada.
-Canadian investment in Australia was valued at A$26.9 billion in 2013, mostly in resources and manufacturing.
+Australian investment in Canada was valued at A$53.7 million in 2013, with over 80 Australian companies operating in Canada.
+Canadian investment in Australia was valued at over A$26.8 million in 2013, mostly in resources and manufacturing.

 Australian Trade and Investment Strategies